antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 ```
 $ Sudo certbot --nginx
 ```
 Follow the prompt as directed.
-Once complete you should be able your guacamole server via HTTPS through your sub domain name (e.g. https://guacamoleserver.domain.com
+Once complete you should be able to access your guacamole server via HTTPS through your domain name (e.g. https://guacamoleserver.domain.com)